RESEARCH STARTER

 Topic today

 Midway Atoll housed a military base until 1993.
 Three years later, it was transferred to the control of the US Fish and Wildlife Service and made a wildlife refuge.
 The Midway Atoll Wildlife Refuge is part of the larger Papahānaumokuākea Marine National Monument.
-The 582,578 square mile (1.5 million square kilometers) protected area is a United Nations World Heritage site and one of the largest wildlife refuges in the world.
+The 582,578 square mile (1.5 million square kilometer) protected area is a United Nations World Heritage site and one of the largest wildlife refuges in the world.

 The Midway Atoll Wildlife Refuge is home to more than 250 species of fish and numerous mammal species, including monk seals, spinner dolphins, and green sea turtles.
 However, the atoll is best known for its bird population, boasting nineteen species that number more than two million.
 Among the species on the atoll are three rare species of albatross and the endangered Laysan duck.
 In the early twentieth century, the Laysan duck was so close to extinction that only one female remained.
 The population rebounded, and in 2005, forty-two ducks were relocated to Midway to start a new colony.
+By the early 2020s, following additional translocation efforts to Kure Atoll, the global wild population increased to an estimated 800 to 1,000 individuals, marking a rare conservation success for an island-endemic species once reduced to a single surviving female.

 During its days as a US Navy base, Midway Atoll had a population of about five thousand people.
 In the twenty-first century, it is home to about forty workers with the US Fish and Wildlife Service.
-Much of the military infrastructure still remains on Midway.
-This includes Henderson Field, an airstrip that is still used as an emergency landing area for planes in the Pacific.
+Much of the World War II–era military infrastructure remains on Midway Atoll in the twenty-first century, reflecting its long history as a strategic US naval outpost.
+Henderson Field, originally constructed as a military airstrip, operate as a designated emergency landing site for trans-Pacific flights, particularly for aircraft experiencing distress while crossing remote sections of the ocean.
+Although regular commercial service ended decades ago, the runway is maintained by the US Fish and Wildlife Service in cooperation with the Federal Aviation Administration (FAA) to support emergency aviation needs, conservation logistics, and limited governmental access to the atoll.
+The presence of this infrastructure underscores Midway’s dual legacy as a military landmark and a protected wildlife refuge.
 In 2000, the Battle of Midway National Memorial was erected on the atoll, marking the site of the battle and honoring those who fought and died there.

 The Midway Atoll is a vulnerable place.
 When an earthquake struck the eastern coast of Japan in March 2011, it triggered a subsequent tsunami that affected nations in the Pacific Ocean.
-The 2011 Tōhoku earthquake and tsunami caused significant damage to the bird populations at the Midway Atoll Wildlife Refuge, killing over one hundred thousand nesting seabirds due to the large waves.
+The 2011 Tōhoku earthquake and tsunami caused significant damage to the bird populations at the Midway Atoll Wildlife Refuge, killing over 100,000 nesting seabirds due to the large waves.
 Further, the Midway Atoll Wildlife Refuge is at significant risk due to rising sea levels caused by global climate change.

 Bibliography